YOUTH 4 GERMAN CINEMA 2017-2018 PROGRAM

 The jurors will take part in a special workshop with German-American actress and filmmaker Caitlin Gerard, to gain insight into the film industry, the acting field, and film production.
 Los Angeles-born Caitlin Gerard has been in several major film and television productions, including John Ridley's American Crime for ABC, Dustin Lance Black's mini-series When We Rise, and the feature films Insidious: Chapter 4 and David Fincher’s Social Network.
 She also directed the short film Silent Night, and has two shorts in pre-production, Mirage and Prism.

 ABOUT THE PROGRAM

 Youth 4 German Cinema was designed to give high-school-age students input into the workings of an international film festival.
 Its goals are to increase multi-cultural awareness among students and educate them on the subject of international film, film criticism and the filmmaking process, as well as provide an entry point for youth to the cinema world of German-speaking countries.

-Chosen from a pool of over 100 applicants, Y4GC offers eight high school age students across the U.S., Mexico, and Canada the opportunity to: go behind-the-scenes and participate at an international film festival; meet industry professionals; participate in a short filmmaking camp and make a short film; increase cross-cultural awareness through cinema; participate in the selection of two winning films for the Youth 4 German Cinema “Festival Field Trip” that screens at the festival for hundreds of visiting students of middle schools and high schools.
+Chosen from a pool of applicants from across North America, the Y4GC program of 2017-2018 will offer high-school-aged students across the U.S., Mexico, and Canada the opportunity to: go behind-the-scenes and participate at an international film festival; meet industry professionals; participate in a film camp; increase cross-cultural awareness through cinema; participate in the selection of two winning films for the Youth 4 German Cinema “Festival Field Trip” that will screen at the festival for hundreds of visiting students of middle schools and high schools.